programminghistorian/ph-submissions/en/drafts/originals/building-3d-environments-threejs-pt-2.md

 {% include figure.html filename="en-or-building-3d-environments-threejs-pt-2-03.png" alt="Scene mock-ups in z, x and y views." caption="Figure 3.
 Affinity Designer versions of the hand-drawn sketches for planning the game.
 Mock-ups of all 3 views are done, with rough coordinates and spacing for the scene assets (here the camera, light, the map, information panels and a key panel featuring 9 spheres, the jar/site positions, and the area in which the jars will randomly start in the game).
 Coordinates are x, y, z.
 Note that the light is off the scale in the y axis." %}

 Mock-ups are good for identifying what assets (models and textures) you will need.
 In Part 1 you used 1 model which featured a geographical map and 29 jars, but in this lesson you will import the components of that model separately.
 For simplicity you will only work with 6 jar models but can add the other 23 at the end if you wish.
 You will also have 3 panels that show instructions, references and information on the jars.
 You will add 9 spheres to the panel on the right to form part of the colour key used for identifying how the jars were made by the potters.
 The middle gallery panel will provide instructions or information on the selected jar, so it will change depending on what jar is selected.
 Thus, there will actually be another 6 panels created but not initially visible.
-In the scene the jars will be placed where on the map at the location in Papua New Guinea where they were made (this is indicated by the 'sites' in Figure 3).
+In the scene the jars will be placed on the map at the location in Papua New Guinea where they were made (this is indicated by the 'sites' in Figure 3).
 In the game the jars will start in an area above the map and the sites of construction will be indicated on the map by 6 tori (donuts).
 Tori can be harder for game users to select than discs, but many Papua New Guinea communities use tori made of leaves to hold the vessels as they are being made.
 You can see the Agarabi speaking potter Uneri Ankimpa using a torus-shaped kawe'aron [here](https://ars.els-cdn.com/content/image/1-s2.0-S0278416522000873-gr4_lrg.jpg) (image from Hardy et al 2023).

 In the mock-ups, the x, y and z co-ordinates are given for the different components and rough measurements of distances between objects and their proportions.
 Planning your scene will help you identify where you will be using the same value repeatedly, such as the x and z positions of the key spheres.
 You can use variables for these values, so that it is easier to alter all instances together.